TableFlipStudio/Dont-Get-Expelled/README.md

 ## Save system :heavy_check_mark:
-This game has a save system - any time you want, you can save the game (press ESC and click the 'Save' button), close it, get some rest (get a life you nerd!) and then, load it from main menu and continue playing from the very point you have finished.
+This game has a save system - any time you want, you can save the game (press ESC and click the 'Save' button), close it, get some rest (get a life you nerd!) and then load it from main menu and continue playing from the very point you have finished.
 If you don't have a game saved, you cannot load it, so please don't spam the 'Load Game' button like a maniac.